Nastel/jkool-client-objc-tracking/README.md

 ## Seeing results

 There is an Example app in this pod.
 It contains a complete working app with all of the above mentioned code in it.
-Simply replace your access token where “your-token” is specified in order to see the app working.
-We recommend you do the following:
+Simply replace “your-token” with the token that was assigned to you when you registered for jKool.
+To get a feel for this Tracking API, We recommend you do the following:

 * Run the App.
 * Click all three buttons.